The Millennia Fund

 Because of this success story – combined with our goal to save all animals that can be treated – we started the Millennia Fund.
 Through generous donations from our clients and our successful fundraising campaigns from our annual dog washes, Santa Photos and Gift of Life Tree, we have been able to provide life-saving care for those pets whose owners are in economic distress.

 The Millennia Fund since its creation in 1999 has aided over 30 pets that needed financial support for their medical care.
-Our very own house cat, Barnaby, is a recipient of the Millennia Fund.
+Our very own house cat, Barnaby, remains thriving in his senior years due to the support he has received through the Millennia Fund.

-Millennia would like to personally thank the owner of Mickey and Minnie who has pledged annually to support this great cause.
-Even though Millennia has left our world her fund will continue to live on subsidizing care for our four legged friends in need.
+Millennia would like to personally thank the owner of Micky and Minnie who has pledged annually to support this great cause.
+Even though Millennia has left our world, her fund will continue to live on subsidizing care for our four legged friends in need.